 Nikki Renfroe, a native of the Chicago area, began studying dance at the age of three.
 Since then, she has gone on to receive her Bachelor of Fine Arts degree in Dance from the University of Illinois at Urbana-Champaign, as well as a Minor in Psychology.
-She recently earned her 200 hour yoga teacher training from Yoga Six and is currently undergoing her training to be a prenatal yoga teacher.
+She received her 200 hour yoga teacher training from Yoga Six and is currently undergoing her training to be a prenatal yoga teacher.
 She has had the privilege of training through workshops and intensives with Columbia College, Point Park University, Deeply Rooted Dance Company, L.A.
 Contemporary Dance Company, Inaside Dance Chicago, and Aerial Dance Chicago.
-She has had the opportunity to perform in many local Chicago projects such as Carnivale, See Chicago Dance, Delve Arts Festival, Renassiance Black, and Activate!
+She has had the opportunity to perform in many local Chicago projects such as Carnival, See Chicago Dance, Delve Arts Festival, Renassiance Black, and Activate!
 Chicago.
 She is currently a company member with Noumenon Dance Ensemble for four years and is currently dancing with Simantikos Dance Chicago.
 In addition to teaching at INTUIT Dance, Nikki is the director of the dance program at Trinity High School and teaches yoga.
-Nikki teaches Ballet and Jazz at INTUIT Dance!
+Nikki teaches ballet, jazz, and yoga at INTUIT Dance!

 Our Philosophy is…Best!